 Your music, video and book streaming apps each have one, your shopping platform (or many of them), your banking, your two to three social media platforms, and that’s not even counting the work related ones.

 Thankfully, password managers have come to our rescue, allowing us not only to store a large amount of passwords, but also allowing us to sync them across devices.
-Of course, they’ve also expanded beyond that in the past few years, and some have started to offer things like Dark Web tracking, encrypted cloud storage, two-factor authentication, and a host of other features that you’ll find really useful and convenient.

 If you’ve been an Apple user for a long time, you might actually already be familiar with 1Password, considering that it started its life on the iOS.